Due to size, the page has been split. WARNING! All spoilers before Rhythm of War are UNMARKED!

-- Sleepless can, at least theoretically, die: they are hive mind, and if all of their "hordelings" are wiped out at once, they will die.
-However they are able to survive forever by replacing individual members that die as long as a large enough portion survive.
+- Sleepless can, at least theoretically, die: they are a hivemind, and if all of their "hordelings" are wiped out at once, they will die.
+However they are able to survive forever by replacing individual members that die, as long as a large-enough portion survive.
 Arclo notes that they have more trouble figuring out what to do with their long lives than actually surviving.

-- Fantastic Racism: Persecuted by other races under the belief that they are voidbringers due to their odd biology/shadows.
-Their homeland of Amia was also apparently "scoured" but by who or why is unclear.
+- Fantastic Racism: Persecuted by other races under the belief that they are Voidbringers, due to their odd biology/shadows.
+Their homeland of Aimia was also apparently "scoured," but by who or why is unclear.
 Judging by how other people treat them, it's likely that few, if anyone, know their true nature.

 - The Shadow Knows: Their shadows bend toward light instead of away from it.

 - The Sleepless: Dysian Aimians refer to themselves as the Sleepless.
-Due to their natures as a hive mind, some members of the horde are always awake, meaning that Dysians are never fully asleep.
-Presumably Siah Aimians still need to sleep.
+Due to their natures as hiveminds, some members of the horde are always awake, meaning that Dysians are never fully asleep.
+Presumably, Siah Aimians still need to sleep.